 The most important lesson that I walked away ended up not being intensity, but an entire framework for exercise safety.
 Not only exercise selection but how to use lighter weights and slower movements to increase safety.
 What I learned from HIT got me away from chasing numbers and drastically reduced my injury rate.

 Reading about exercise is fine.
 Watching exercise is even better.
 Now that we are in the age of YouTube, it has become my go-to location for learning about exercise.
 Watching a skilled instructor perform an exercise often from different angles is one of the greatest things about the Internet.

-And in my opinion, no channel is better than Athlean-X. That channel has years of top quality videos on any aspect of fitness you would want to watch.
+And in my opinion, no channel is better than Athlean-X. That channel has years of top-quality videos on any aspect of fitness you would want to watch.
 Often multiple videos.
 When I watch Athlean-X content, I realize that as much as I know, there is still a lot I can learn.

 If you are a Millenial or Gen-Z fellow, you have no excuse not to be swole, if you want to be.
 The recipe for being muscular is right there and it is free.
-And unlike me, you won’t be thumbing through Bill Pearl’s book of tiny black and white photos trying to guess if your form is correct.
+And unlike me, you won’t be thumbing through Bill Pearl’s book of tiny black-and-white photos trying to guess if your form is correct.

-Who were or still some of your most influential fitness mentors?
+Who were or still are some of your most influential fitness mentors?
 Hope I didn’t forget anyone.
 In my next post, I’ll be revisiting my old friend Pavel.